When everyone is focused on winning, no one is focused on changing the game.

 That second set of questions feels uncomfortable because the answers are uncertain, harder to measure, and often threaten existing success models.
 Winning feels like progress because it is active, visible, measurable, and rewarded in the short term - but markets rarely reward optimisation forever.

-At some point, the businesses that create disproportionate value are usually the ones that step outside competitive convergence and redefine what customers value in the first place.
+At some point, the businesses that create disproportionate value are usually the ones that step outside competitive convergence and redefine a piece of value in the first place.